jspark721/healthy-cooking/README.md

 ### Features
 * Users can sign up for an account to create new recipes
 * Users can upload images and share recipes
-* Users can like other users recipes by clicking on heart button
+* Users can like other users recipes by clicking on heart button (in progress)
-* Recipes are ordered from most liked
+* Recipes are ordered from most liked (in progress)